This is the multi-page printable view of this section. Click here to print.

 | Resource ID | Unique resource ID in the service |

-| Creator | The user who created the service |
+| constructor | User who created the service |

-| Modifier | The user who modified the service information |
+| editor | User who edited the service information |

-| Modification Time | The time when the service information was modified |
+| Modification date | Date and time the service information was modified |

-| Launch Configuration Name | Launch Configuration name |
+| Launch Configuration name | Launch Configuration name |

 |

-| Number of Auto-Scaling Groups | The number of Auto-Scaling Groups using the Launch Configuration |
+| Number of Auto-Scaling Groups | Number of Auto Scaling Groups using a Launch Configuration |

-| Server Type | The server type set in the Launch Configuration |
+| Server type | Server type set in Launch Configuration |

-| Block Storage | Block Storage information set in the Launch Configuration
+| Block Storage | Block Storage information per server configured in the Launch Configuration

 |